CavityMagnetron.jpg

 I define technology sharing as the transfer of the capability to produce weapons (applied scientific research, designs, manufacturing techniques, etc) not the transfer of the weapons themselves (though this may occur simultaneously).

-The key difference between technology sharing and other forms of security assistance (alliances, arms sales, etc) is the persistence of the benefits of the transfer across time even if the relationship between the sharer and the recipient worsens.
+The key difference between technology sharing and other forms of security assistance (alliances, arms sales, etc) is the persistence of the benefits of the transfer across time.
+This difference has two implications.
+First, even if the relationship between the sharer and the recipient worsens, the benefits of the technology transfer still accrue to the recipient.
 If the interests of two security partners diverge, an alliance can be cancelled almost overnight, a state which had sold weapons could refuse further spare parts, but shared technology is impossible to claw back.
+Second, negotiating over the value of technology sharing is difficult because the persistence of benefits creates asymmetric information problems.
+The only way to know the value of knowledge is to have it, but once that knowledge is shared, there’s nothing left to negotiate over.

-I test TOTT using cases during and between the World Wars – the most recent previous period of multipolar international competition.
-Using more than 40,000 pages of archival documents, I examine British and American decisions to share technology with each other, Japan, and the Soviet Union.
+I test Motivation-Risk Theory using cases during and between the World Wars – the most recent previous period of multipolar international competition.
+Using more than 80,000 pages of archival documents, I examine British and American decisions to share technology with each other, Japan, and the Soviet Union.
 In the process, I produce new or updated histories of these technology transfers

 Academically, the project both expands the discussion of technology as power and expands the literature on alliances and security assistance.
 Since sharing technology is non-zero sum and has potentially long-term effects, it also helps us understand how states view absolute and relative gains as well as potential gains and losses across different time horizons.
 Policy-wise, the United States has historically maintained its dominant position through continued technological innovation as well as its network of alliances.
 As advanced weapons come to involve more technology that is difficult to “black box,” weapons sales are more likely to involve transferring technology.
 Understanding the dynamics of technology sharing can help policymakers manage potential tradeoffs.